-What does it matter if the average living cost for “France” is $3,000 a month, when you could live for $2,000 in the charming Occitanie region?
+What does it matter if the average living cost for “France” is US$3,000 a month, when you could live for US$2,000 in the charming Occitanie region?

-- You won't have to worry about learning a new language (three of our havens are 100% English-speaking—and, in others, English is spoken widely enough that you could get by most of the time)...
+- You won't have to worry about learning a new language (nine of our havens have English as the official language or a major language—and, in others, English is spoken widely enough that you could get by most of the time)...

 - You'll be spoiled for choice for year-round activities... with access to beaches in the summer and skiing in the nearby mountains in winter...